Keith's OT power-play goal lifts Blackhawks past Red Wings

 Campbell opened the scoring during a power play at 10:04.
 His shot from the top slot glanced off Detroit defenseman Alexey Marchenko in front and past Mrazek's glove.

-Panik then connected to complete a 2-on-1 break with Hartman.
-Mrazek stopped Hartman's point-blank attempt, but Panik swatted in the rebound with a backhander.
+Panik then connected to complete a 2-on-1 break with Hartman when he swatted in a rebound of Hartman's shot with a backhander.

 It was 3-all after two as Detroit took charge in the middle period.